NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

      tar xzvf StereoPipeline-<VERSION>-<ARCH>-<OS>.tar.gz

 #.
-Try It Out: Processing Earth images is described in the data processing
+Try it out: Processing Earth images is described in the data processing
    tutorial in :numref:`dg_tutorial`.